 |Object Name||Card, Political|

 The date is based on the founding of the American Party.
-William E. Embry ran for the post of Secretary of state on the American Party ticket in (????) the same year that William E. Smith ran for Governor and Robert "Bob " Blair ran for Lt.
+The American Party ticket in (????) featured William E. Smith for Governor and Robert "Bob " Blair ran for Lt.
 Governor.

 The American Independent party was established in 1968 by former Alabama Governor George C. Wallace, Sr. Wallace was on every state ballot.
 Wallace and his running mate Curtis E. LeMay received 13.5 percent of the popular vote and 46 electoral votes.
 The party opposed the Civil Rights Act of 1964 and welfare programs.